The European Union is the leading producer and consumer of olive oil, producing 73 % and consuming 66 % of the world's olive oil.

 The International Olive Council (IOC) is an intergovernmental organisation.

-The current International Agreement on olive oil and table olives of 2005 entered into force on 1 January 2006 and is valid until 31 December 2014.
+The current International Agreement on olive oil and table olives of 2005 entered into force on 1 January 2006 and was originally valid until 31 December 2014.

 IOC members account for almost 95 % of the world production of olive oil.
 Almost all the Mediterranean countries and, in addition, Argentina, Iraq and Iran participate in the Agreement.